 Both parties must live together and present themselves as married.
 This includes interacting with the community as a married couple, owning property together, filing taxes together, and whether others in their community believe that the couple is married.

-Domestic Partnerships: Although relatively limited in respect to the rights afforded by marriage, the state of Montana recognizes domestic partnership relationships that do grant some property rights above those afforded to undocumented couples, such as formal trust agreements, whereby property is deemed held for the benefit of a domestic partner.
+Domestic Partnerships: Although relatively limited in respect to the rights afforded by marriage, the state of Montana recognizes domestic partnership relationships that do grant some property rights above those afforded to undocumented couples, such as formal trust agreements.

 Marriage by Proxy: This service is only offered to couples where one or both parties are members of the armed forces, on federal active duty, or a resident of Montana at the time of application.
 One party or their legal representative must appear before the clerk of the court and pay the marriage license fee.
 If a party (or both) is unable to be present at the solemnization, they can authorize (in writing) a third person to act as proxy.
 If the person solemnizing the marriage has consented to the union, but is unable to be present, they may also solemnize the marriage by proxy.